servetti-polito/neubot/doc/neubot.1.rst

 **json_data (string)**
-  This string contains the serialization of a JSON object, which contains all the data collected during the test.
+  This string contains the serialization of a JSON object, which contains all the data collected during the test, both on the server and on the client side.
+The dictionary that we are describing, in fact, contains just a subset of the collected results.
+We can not store the full JSON object directly until Neubot's ``database`` module and web interface get ready for that.

-  Note: on the server side, the ``raw`` test only saves the data contained inside ``json_data``.
-On client side, we wrap such data with a dictionary that has the same field names of the ``bittorrent`` and ``speedtest`` test, because that simplifies its processing in ``js/results.js``.

-  The data encoded into this field is the data that is actually saved on server side.
-Historically, we wrapped this data into a dictionary that has fields with names similar to the ``bittorrent`` and ``speedtest`` ones, because ``js/results.js`` expected fields with fixed names.

 **internal_address (string)**
   Neubot's IP address, as seen by Neubot.
 It is typically either